 - Paint Brush or Paint Sprayer

 - Water-Based Polyurethane

 - New Knobs

-Step One: Prep the Dresser for Paint
+Prepping Dresser for Green Paint

 And you can totally go that route, if you want all of your hard work of painting to end in easily scratched furniture.